How Financially Fit Are You?

 Current Money Allocation

-To become financially fit, you need to be able to resist the pressure and learn how to spend in a way that gives you the quality of life that you deserve and can afford without damaging your financial future.
+To become financially fit, you need to resist the pressure and learn how to spend in a way that gives you the quality of life that you deserve and can afford without damaging your financial future.
 Examining how you have been spending your money will give you important clues here.
 Taking your last three bank and credit card statements and analysing how you spent your money will indicate where your money is currently being allocated.

 Financial Goals